- oxycodone hydrochloride

 In- vitro and animal studies indicate various effects of natural opioids, such as morphine, on components of the immune system; the clinical significance of these findings is unknown.
 Whether oxycodone, a semisynthetic opioid, has immunological effects similar to morphine is unknown.

 The release of oxycodone from OxyContin tablets is biphasic with an initial relatively fast release providing an early onset of analgesia followed by a more controlled release, which determines the 12 hour duration of action.
-The mean apparent elimination half-life of OxyContin is 4.5 hours, which leads to steady-state being achieved in about one day.

 Release of oxycodone from OxyContin tablets is independent of pH.